ipfabric/docs/docs/IP_Fabric_API/snapshots/create_new_snapshots_via_api.md

+---
+description: This post is intended to explain how to create a new snapshot using the API.
+You may want to create the new snapshot with the existing settings, or with...
+---

 # Create New Snapshots Via API

 This post is intended to explain how to create a new snapshot using the API.
 You may want to create the new snapshot with the existing settings, or with a different set of settings, if you wanted to have a reduced scope for example.